kishikawakatsumi/JavaScriptBridge/README.md

 ## Examples
 ###Hello world on JavaScriptBridge

-This is the most simple way.
+This is the most simplest way.

 ```objc
 @implementation JSBAppDelegate